 4. Cancer diagnosis and therapy

-Potential doctoral thesis directors: Dr. Rafael de Llorens Duran, Dr. Rosa Peracaula Miró, Dr. Anna Massaguer Vall·llovera, Dr. Sílvia Barrabés Vera, Dr. Josep Comet Batlle
+Researchers who are potential doctoral thesis supervisors: Dr. Rafael de Llorens Duran, Dr. Rosa Peracaula Miró, Dr. Anna Massaguer Vall·llovera, Dr. Sílvia Barrabés Vera, Dr. Josep Comet Batlle, Dr. Esther Llop Escorihuela

-Tutors: Dr. Rafael de Llorens Duran,Dr. Rosa Peracaula Miró, Dr. Anna Massaguer Vall·llovera, Dr. Sílvia Barrabés Vera
+Tutors: Dr Rafael de Llorens Duran,Dr Rosa Peracaula Miró, Dr Anna Massaguer Vall·llovera, Dr Sílvia Barrabés Vera, Dr Esther Llop Escorihuela

 - Tumour markers: anomalous glycosilation of seric proteins as possible tumour markers of carcinomas.
 Non-invasive biomarkers in prostate cancer